-China state media slams Pompeo's Latam warning as 'ignorant and malicious'
+China slams Pompeo's 'malicious' Latam comments amid influence battle

 While the United States has traditionally had strong political clout in the region , China has become a major trade partner for many Latin American countries, including Argentina, Chile and Brazil.

-“Most countries are disappointed with the U.S. and want to shed themselves of U.S. dependence,” the newspaper said .”Latin American countries know how to weigh their interests.”
+“Most countries are disappointed with the U.S. and want to shed themselves of U.S. dependence,” the Global Times said.
+“Latin American countries know how to weigh their interests.”